American ginseng: Ecology

 Panax quinquefolius is a summer flowering plant.
 In New England, flower buds and leaves emerge simultaneously around the middle of June, with flowers eventually appearing in July.
 Fruits mature to a deep red color by early September.
 The seeds exhibit a type of dormancy called morphophysiological dormancy, sometimes called "double dormancy", which requires two full winters to completely break dormancy.
 Germination finally takes place eighteen months after the fruit initially ripened.

 Exploitation and conservation

-Ginseng was discovered by the French priest, Lafitau, near Montreal in 1716.
+Ginseng was discovered by the French Jesuit, Joseph-François Lafitau, near Montreal in 1716.
 By 1720, ginseng from Quebec was exported to China by the Company of the Indies, a French trading company.
 Within a few decades, ginseng populations near Montreal were suffering from overharvesting and habitat destruction, and so the wild-harvesting of ginseng began to spread south.
-By the end of the 18th century, Albany, New York had become a trading center for ginseng.
+By the end of the 18th century, Albany, New York, had become a trading center for ginseng.

 During the twentieth century, exports of wild ginseng from the U.S. were about half of what they were during the previous century, averaging about 580,000 kilograms per decade.
 Between 2000 and 2020, U.S. exports of wild ginseng dropped to approximately 250,000 kilograms per decade.